-Our goal is to be a leader in the development and commercialization of itraconazole-based therapeutics for the treatment of cancer patients and patients with non-cancerous proliferation disorders, assuming in all cases that we obtain sufficient funding to recommence and thereafter continue our operations.
+Our goal is to be a leader in the development and commercialization of itraconazole-based therapeutics for the treatment of cancer patients and patients with noncancerous proliferation disorders, assuming in all cases that we obtain sufficient funding to recommence and thereafter continue our operations.
 We believe that we can accomplish this goal by implementing the following key elements of our business strategy:

 - Seek FDA Programs to Expedite Drug Approvals.
 The FDA has various programs intended to facilitate and expedite development and review of new drugs to address unmet medical needs in the treatment of serious or life-threatening conditions.
 These expedited programs help ensure that therapies for serious conditions are available as soon as it can be concluded that the therapies' benefits justify their risks, taking into account the seriousness of the condition and the availability of alternative treatments.
 These programs include breakthrough therapy designation, fast track designation, accelerated approval, and priority review.
 We believe that Itraconazole for the treatment of cancer may qualify for one or more of these designations, which could help expedite the regulatory review process. - Commercialize and Market with Exclusivity.
 We are developing specific clinical trial designs to address different forms of cancer and non-cancerous proliferation disorders in order to pursue FDA approvals for multiple indications.
 Further, we believe Itraconazole can be commercialized in a way that maximizes benefits for patients, based on our specific therapy regimens, while eliminating generic substitution and providing us with market exclusivity protections through our intellectual property rights. - Formation of Scientific Advisory Board.
-In 2023, we were successful in creating a premier Scientific Advisory Board consisting of five experienced Mohs surgeons to critically review the outcomes of our Phase 2b clinical trial in BCCNS, and to provide continuing guidance to us as we navigate the FDA approval process and corporate strategy. - Pursuing Strategic Partnerships.
+We have a premier Scientific Advisory Board consisting of five experienced Mohs surgeons to critically review the outcomes of our Phase 2b clinical trial in BCCNS, and to provide continuing guidance to us as we navigate the FDA approval process and corporate strategy. - Pursuing Strategic Partnerships.
 We have partnered with Avior Bio, Inc. for the creation of a new, patentable formulation of Itraconazole.
-Avior will assist us with FDA proceedings to ensure the best possible opportunity for approval. - Exploring potential acquisitions.
+Avior will assist us with FDA proceedings to ensure the best possible opportunity for approval.
+Additionally, we have partnered with an industry experienced AI consultant to expedite further research in current data and opinions from recently published studies. - Exploring potential acquisitions.
 We continue to review the market for potential acquisitions.
 We have explored and will continue to explore acquiring or licensing other innovative pre-clinical and clinical stage therapeutics addressing unmet needs and orphan indications for the treatment of cancer and other diseases.